rsamitov/rbc-avion/HELP.md

 ### Task5 Bonus
-Add configuration to bypass security for /v1/demo, all others requires authentication See TODO 2
+Add configuration to bypass security for /v1/demo, all others requires authentication See TODO 5

 ### Task6 Bonus
-Add configuration to change default spring security password See TODO 3
+Add configuration to change default spring security password See TODO 6

+### Task 7 Bonus
+Create a docker image and run it from command line